william-h-oliver/fuzzycat/doc/phasetemporalclustering.md

 If we run the above pipeline on the stellar particles of each of our NIHAO-UHD galaxies, then we get the movies in the following subsections -- which obviously contain a great deal of information on the nature of the formation and evolution of the respective galaxies.
 Among the structures extracted by our approach are; dwarf galaxies, infalling groups, stellar streams (and their progenitors), stellar shells, galactic bulges, and star-forming regions.

-.. note::  These animations may not be playable on Safari -- try Chrome or Firefox instead.

 ### FuzzyCat + AstroLink: g2.79e12
 <!---
 .. raw:: html